Mikerniker/WaffleHack2/README.md

 # Waffled

 - [Demo Site](https://waffled.streamlit.app/)
-- The other repo used for deploying to streamlit is here:[WaffleHack](https://github.com/Mikerniker/WaffleHack2)
+- The other original repo is here: [WaffleMe](https://github.com/Mikerniker/WaffleMe)
 - This is a practice hack for the [Shenanihack](https://wafflehackstesting.devpost.com/) hackathon.